VYNYL/standards/code-organization/css.md

 Variables like font stacks, colors and other theme related preferences should be grouped by concern and placed together into a `config/` folder.
 If supporting multiple themes each theme should have it's own `config/` folder.

+Prefer dash-cased variable names (e.g. `$my-variable`) over camelCased or snake_cased variable names.
+It is acceptable to prefix variable names that are intended to be used only within the same file with an underscore (e.g. `$_my-variable`).
 ## Formatting

 The following are some high level page formatting style rules.